Soviet crewed lunar programs: Early concepts

 As early as 1961, the Soviet leadership had made public pronouncements about landing a man on the Moon and establishing a lunar base; however, serious plans were not made until several years later.
 Sergei Korolev, the senior Soviet rocket engineer, was more interested in launching a heavy orbital station and in crewed flights to Mars and Venus.
 With this in mind, Korolev began the development of the super-heavy N-1 rocket with a 75-ton payload.

 Soyuz-A-B-C and N1

-In its preliminary Moon plans, Korolev's design bureau initially promoted the Soyuz A-B-C circumlunar complex (A-B-V in Russian) concept under which a two-crew spacecraft would rendezvous with other components in Earth orbit to assemble a lunar flyby excursion vehicle.
+In its preliminary Moon plans, Korolev's design bureau initially promoted the Soyuz A-B-C circumlunar complex (A-B-V in Russian) concept under which a two-crew spacecraft would dock with other components in Earth orbit to assemble a lunar flyby excursion vehicle.
 The components would then be delivered by the proven middle-sized R-7 rocket.
-While developing the N1, since 1963, Korolev began to plan a Moon landing mission using two launches and docking.
-Later Korolev managed to increase the payload of the N1 to 92-93 tons (by switching to liquid hydrogen in the upper stage(s) and increasing the number of engines in its first stage from 24 to 30), providing enough power to accomplish the mission with a single launch.
+While developing the N1, since 1963, Korolev began to plan a Moon landing mission using three launches and docking.
+Later Korolev managed to increase the payload of the N1 to 92-93 tons (by lightening some components, adjusting the parking orbit, and increasing the number of engines in its first stage from 24 to 30), providing enough power to accomplish the mission with a single launch.
+There were also other improvements planned to improve the N1 for later missions, primarily by switching to liquid hydrogen in the upper stage(s).